bio-miga/MiGA-Docker/aws/miga-aws-setup.md

 12. Get the name of the storage volume.
 Enter the following into the session terminal.
 The lines beginning with # need not be entered.
 They are comments explaining the purpose of the following line.
 You may copy and paste the lines into the terminal all at once.
+**HINT: If you are reading these instructions from the GitBook, you can copy the commands to your clipboard by clicking on the copy icon in the upper right corner of the code block, and then paste the commands into your terminal.
+This assumes, of course, that you do not need to make any changes to the code.**

 ```
 # Log in as user ubuntu.